Linuxfabrik/monitoring-plugins/check-plugins/about-me/README.md

 ## Overview

-Reports an overview about the host dimensions, its network interfaces, deployed software and recurring jobs:

-* System and hardware information (OS, CPUs, disks, ram, UEFI y/n etc.)
-* Interfaces: All network interfaces with their IP address
-* Listening TCP and UDP ports
-* Non-default software (software that was added later)
-* Non-default system users
-* systemctl get-default: Default systemd target that will be booted into
-* systemctl list-unit-files: List of all systemd services, mounts and automounts (excluding user units)
-* systemctl list-timers: List of all system systemd timers (excluding user timers)
-* crontab: List of crontabs that are found in the usual locations.
-Note that this might not be complete.

-Have a look at the output example below.
+Collects and displays key system information: OS and kernel version, CPU configuration (physical, logical, and usable cores plus frequency), RAM, disk count, virtualization type, network interfaces, listening ports, systemd services and timers, cron jobs, installed packages, and user accounts.
+Optionally queries dmidecode for firmware and hardware details, and fetches the public IP address.
+This check is purely informational and never raises alerts.
+Requires root or sudo.

+**Data Collection:**

+* Gathers hardware and OS data via `psutil` (if available), `lsblk`, `stat`, `/proc/mounts`, and various `systemctl` commands
+* Optionally runs `dmidecode` (via `--dmidecode`) to retrieve BIOS, chassis, base board, processor, and system boot information
+* Optionally fetches the public IP address from one or more configurable "what is my IP" services (via `--public-ip-url`)
+* Lists all network interfaces with IPv4 addresses, listening TCP/UDP ports, non-default packages, non-default users, systemd services/mounts/automounts/timers, and cron jobs
+* Optionally guesses Icinga Director tags for automated host classification (via `--tags`)

+**Compatibility:**

+* Linux only (relies on `systemctl`, `lsblk`, `/proc/mounts`, package managers like `rpm`/`dpkg`)

+**Important Notes:**

-Plugin execution may take up to 30 seconds, depending on the amount or type of installed software.
+* Plugin execution may take up to 30 seconds, depending on the amount or type of installed software
+* The `--dmidecode` option requires sudo permissions
+* If `psutil` is not installed, some metrics (CPU frequency, network interfaces) will be unavailable

 ## Fact Sheet